Audit tools & languages

 What an audit covers

-Every audit checks your code across six categories.
+A full audit checks your code across six categories; the Standard audit covers four of them fully, plus the dependency checks from Operations (see Audit depth).
 A finding's category tells you which lens produced it.

 Dependency checks go beyond pattern matching: Hyrax runs your ecosystem's native package-audit commands and queries package registries for real vulnerability data, then layers on license, lockfile, and supply-chain checks.